oVirt/ovirt-site/source/release/3.3.3/index.html.md

 ### BETA RELEASE

 oVirt 3.3.3 is still in beta.
-In order to install it, you need to enable oVirt beta repository. **Please wait for official announcement before trying to install it**.
+In order to install it, you need to enable oVirt beta repository.

 If you're going to test oVirt 3.3.3 beta, please add yourself to [Testing/Ovirt 3.3.3 testing](Testing/Ovirt 3.3.3 testing).